ghostsecurity/reaper/docs/how-to-hack-ghostbank.md

 You now have valid requests that we can replay and modify -- good work!

 ## 4. Fuzz Manually
 *[Fuzzing](https://owasp.org/www-community/Fuzzing)* is a software testing method wherein a human or program provides invalid, unexpected, or random data as inputs to a computer program.
-We are going to fuzz the Transfer API in Ghostbank to see if we can transfer funds from a different customer's account into our own account.
+We are going to fuzz the Transfer API in ghostBank to see if we can transfer funds from a different customer's account into our own account.
 But first, let's simply replay and modify our original transfer request.

 **Replay Original and Modified Requests**
 1. Go to the *Replay* tab in Reaper.
-You should see a variety of requests captured from our previous interaction with Ghostbank.
+You should see a variety of requests captured from our previous interaction with ghostBank.
 2. Search for `transfer` and click on the `/api/v3/transfer` endpoint.
 3. You should see the *Request Headers* and *Request Body*.
 Notice there are three inputs in the *Request Body*: `account_to`, `account_from`, and `amount`.
 4. Click the *Replay original* button.
 5. In Firefox, disable the proxy (Settings > Network Settings > Settings > No Proxy > OK).
-6. Refresh the Ghostbank page.
+6. Refresh the ghostBank page.
 You should see a new transfer from replaying the request in Reaper.
 7. Return to Reaper and change the `amount` to `20` in the Request Body.
 8. Click *Replay modified*.
-9. Switch back to Firefox and refresh Ghostbank.
+9. Switch back to Firefox and refresh ghostBank.
 You should see another transfer, this time for $20!

 <p align="center"><img src="/docs/img/replay_modified.png" width="500" /></p>